Cyclone: Waterspout

 A waterspout is a columnar vortex forming over water that is, in its most common form, a non-supercell tornado over water that is connected to a cumuliform cloud.
 While it is often weaker than most of its land counterparts, stronger versions spawned by mesocyclones do occur.

 Steam devil

-A gentle vortex over calm water or wet land made visible by rising water vapour.
+A steam devil is a gentle vortex over calm water or wet land that is made visible by rising water vapour.

 Fire whirl

 A fire whirl – also colloquially known as a fire devil, fire tornado, firenado, or fire twister – is a whirlwind induced by a fire and often made up of flame or ash.

 Other planets

 Cyclones are not unique to Earth.
-Cyclonic storms are common on Jovian planets, such as the Small Dark Spot on Neptune.
+Cyclonic storms are common on giant planets, such as the Small Dark Spot on Neptune.
 It is about one third the diameter of the Great Dark Spot and received the nickname "Wizard's Eye" because it looks like an eye.
 This appearance is caused by a white cloud in the middle of the Wizard's Eye.
 Mars has also exhibited cyclonic storms.
 Jovian storms like the Great Red Spot are usually mistakenly named as giant hurricanes or cyclonic storms.
 However, this is inaccurate, as the Great Red Spot is, in fact, the inverse phenomenon, an anticyclone.